robinkrahl/LrMediaWiki/README.md

 ## Developer information

 LrMediaWiki is developed in Lua using the [Lightroom SDK][lrsdk].
 It is released under the MIT/X11 license.
-LrMediaWiki works with Lightroom 4, 5 and 6/CC installations – both on Windows and on macOS.
+LrMediaWiki works with Lightroom from version 4 up to latest "Classic" 10 installations – both on Windows and on macOS.

 ### Code structure